vsmart-06/synthacks/README.md

-# Synthacks
+# Daily Optimizer

-The repository to store the files for Greenwood High Synthacks 2022
+The repository to store the files for the Greenwood High Synthacks 2022 project - the Daily Optimizer

 ## Structure
 2 apps - desktop ~~and mobile~~